Want to Know about YOUR Social Security Opportunities?

 According to Wikipedia, a maven is “a trusted expert in a particular field, who seeks to pass knowledge on to others.
 The word ‘maven’ means one who understands, based on an accumulation of knowledge.”

 Peter Weinbaum began focusing on Social Security benefits in 2010 and officially launched his Social Security consulting practice in 2012.
-He regularly provides Social Security consulting to individuals and couples on their benefit options, and occasionally presents Social Security seminars and webinars upon request.
+He regularly provides Social Security consulting to individuals and couples on their benefit options, and presents approximately 20 Social Security seminars and webinars during the course of a year.

 For nearly three decades before becoming a Social Security consultant, Peter led the advanced planning unit at a major mutual life insurance company, consulting with financial services professionals, attorneys, and CPAs in relation to their clients’ estate, business, and PW Portrait December 2014retirement planning arrangements.
 During that time, he worked with advisors to some of the wealthiest families in America, while also assisting thousands of working people and small business owners by providing technical back-up to their advisors.

-Peter earned his Bachelor of Arts from Harvard University and his Juris Doctor from the University of Michigan Law School.
-He was admitted to practice law in Massachusetts and in New Hampshire.
+Peter earned his Bachelor of Arts from Harvard University in 1967 and his Juris Doctor from the University of Michigan Law School in 1970.
+He was admitted to practice law in Massachusetts (1971) and in New Hampshire (1978).
 He also holds a Master of Education in counseling from the University of New Hampshire.
 He has earned the Chartered Life Underwriter and Chartered Financial Consultant designations, and was formerly a Registered Representative and an Investment Advisor Representative through Equity Services, Inc.

 Before embarking on his career in the financial services industry he worked at a small Boston law firm, served for four years as Assistant Dean at Vermont Law School, and spent several years in college and university administration.

-For over 20 years he was an active member of the Board of Directors of the Small Business Council of America, which presented him with the Connie Murdoch Award for outstanding service in 2002.
-He has since assumed Director Emeritus status on the SBCA Board.
+For over 20 years he has been an active member of the Board of Directors of the Small Business Council of America, which presented him with the Connie Murdoch Award for outstanding service in 2002.

 View Peter’s LinkedIn profile.